Elderly Loneliness During the Holidays and How Family Caregivers can Help.

 Fortunately, there are ways family caregivers can provide a positive holiday experience for their elderly loved ones.
 Agingcare.com stresses the importance of simplifying the holiday season and focusing on the facets of it that are truly meaningful.

 Cherish Positive Time Together

-One of the most valuable gifts you can provide to your elderly loved ones during the holiday season is your time.
+One of the most valuable gifts you can give your elderly loved ones during the holiday season is your time.
 Life is finite and it is important to cherish the moments that we are able to spend with friends and family.
 Dedicating just a few hours reminiscing over old photos or videos can have an undeniable impact on the overall well-being of your loved ones.

 Family caregiving can be a strenuous task at times, particularly when you have obligations such as your own family or work.
 However, it is important to avoid displaying these emotions outwardly through tired body language.
 Your elderly loved ones may already feel burdensome and this will only further exacerbate those concerns.
 Constantly remind your elderly loved ones how important it is to your family that they participate in the holiday festivities and always emphasize how much they are loved.

 Often, an elderly loved one just needs someone to express their feelings to.
 Empathy is one of the most crucial components of family caregiving.
 Even if the conversation carries a negative connotation, it is important to put yourself in their shoes and try to understand the emotions they are feeling.
 The release of these negative feelings provides more space to be filled with holiday joy.

 For example, in the later stages of life, holiday cards may feature news of illness or death.
 Accompany your elderly loved ones as they open their cards and serve as a support system while they process their emotions.
 Encourage your elderly loved ones to create their own holiday cards highlighting the positive aspects of their life.
 This allows them to counteract the negativity and grasp an opportunity to remain connected with family and friends.